 Tips:

 - The berry amounts are listed in ounces as well as in cups.
-If you're buying berries by the pint, keep in mind that one pint is roughly 11-12 ounces.
+If you're buying berries by the pint, keep in mind that one pint is roughly 11 to 12 ounces.

 - I like using Vermont Grade A Dark or Very Dark maple syrup in this pie: it's darker with a stronger flavor.
-However, any grade of pure maple syrup will work in this pieโjust make sure it's pure maple and not that awful maple-flavored corn syrup.
+However, any grade of maple syrup will work in this pie—just make sure it's pure maple and not a flavored corn syrup.

 FAQs

-Frozen fruits, when cooked, tend to release a lot of water, and this can mean a runnier pie filling.
+Frozen fruits, when cooked, release a lot of water, which can lead to a runny pie filling.
 Raspberries and strawberries are especially prone to this.
-Frozen blueberries and blackberries should be alright to substitute, but try to stick to fresh strawberries and raspberries.
-Since fresh rhubarb has a limited season, frozen can be used if you let it thaw and drain away the excess moisture before chopping it.
+Frozen blueberries and blackberries should be alright to substitute, but try to stick with fresh strawberries and raspberries.
+Since fresh rhubarb has a limited season, you can use frozen if you let it thaw and drain away the excess moisture before chopping it.

-Store-bought pie crust dough can be substituted, but the flavor and flakiness of the All-Butter Pie Crust Dough will be superior, and a delicious accompaniment to the fruit.
-Give the All-Butter Pie Crust Dough a tryโit can be made ahead of time and stored for 3 days in the fridge or longer in the freezer.
+You can substitute store-bought pie crust dough, but the flavor and flakiness of the All-Butter Pie Crust Dough is worth making from scratch—it's a delicious accompaniment to the fruit.
+Give the All-Butter Pie Crust Dough a try—make it ahead of time and store for 3 days in the fridge or longer in the freezer.

-Blackberries tend to be much larger (1-2 inches) than black raspberries (about ยฝ-inch to ยพ-inch.)
+One difference is that blackberries tend to be much larger (1 to 2 inches) than black raspberries (about ½-inch to ¾-inch.)
 Another way to tell them apart is that blackberries are shiny and have a white plug in the center where they came off the stem.
-Black raspberries have a fuzzy appearance and are hollow in the center.
-The flavors also differ, with black raspberries having a very sweet, jammy, sun-kissed sweetness.
-Blackberries have more of a floral flavor as well as sweetness.
+Black raspberries (also known as black caps) have a fuzzy appearance and are hollow in the center.

-The Best Fruits of the Forest Pie recipe is below!
-Here are a few other desserts for fruit lovers:
+The best Fruit of the Forest Pie recipe is below!
+Here are more pie recipes to try, too:

-The Best Fruits Of The Forest Pie Recipe
+The Best Fruit Of The Forest Pie Recipe

 SAVE THIS RECIPE OR POST!